 - Submit a written appeal letter to the Financial Aid Director within 14 days of receipt of the notification of ineligibility.
-This letter must outline the reasons for the failure to meet SAP requirements and include all documentation supporting the appeal. - The appeal will be reviewed by the Director of Financial Aid, Vice President for Academic Affairs, and Vice President for Enrolment to decide to uphold ineligibility or to allow a reversal of the decision. - 3.
-A written response to the appeal will be provided to the student.
+This letter must outline the reasons for the failure to meet SAP requirements and include all documentation supporting the appeal. - The appeal will be reviewed by the Director of Financial Aid, Vice President for Academic Affairs, and Executive Vice President to decide to uphold ineligibility or to allow a reversal of the decision. - A written response to the appeal will be provided to the student.